jonparkdev/my-nextjs-site/posts/markov-versus-theology.md

 v(k+1) = T \cdot v(k)
 $$

-The death and birth of the population from $$v(k)$$ to $$v(k+1)$$ depends upon the initial state $$ v(k)$$.
-But according to Markov and his work on the inclusion of dependent events in the law of large numbers, the population vector v(k) will eventually converge to something called the steady state vector.
+The death and birth of the population from $$v(k)$$ to $$v(k+1)$$ depends upon the initial state $$v(k)$$.
+But according to Markov and his work on the inclusion of dependent events in the law of large numbers, the population vector $$v(k)$$ will eventually converge to something called the steady state vector.
 But this would happen after numerous state transitions.
 Given enough transitions into the future states, the model does not depend on the initial state.
 For example, let's say the model converges after 25 years.
 To find the steady state vector, solve for the eigenvalues of matrix $$T$$ and then diagonalize to solve for the eigenvalues of $$T^{25}$$.
 This will give us the corresponding eigenvector that represents the proportions of our different groups of population in our system.